usgraphics/usgc-machine-report/README.md

 SKU: TR-100, filed under Technical Reports (TR).

 What is it?
-A machine information used at [United States Graphics Company](https://x.com/usgraphics)
+A machine information report used at [United States Graphics Company](https://x.com/usgraphics)

 This is a bash script that is installed a remote server.
 When a user logs in using ssh, it shows the machine status and basic information.
 Similar to Neofetch.